We are actively seeking:

 Demeter’s Spicebox is edited by Nin Harris, with Erzebet YellowBoy advising.
 Demeter’s Spicebox has its own guidelines.
 They can be found here.

-We are now releasing Scheherezade’s Bequest in print!
 The operating principle behind Scheherezade’s Bequest partakes in the overall arc of our namesake’s tale; it echoes the fact that stories are capable of saving lives.
 To that end, half of the proceeds from our first print volume will be donated to Doctors Without Borders.
 Each issue of Scheherezade’s Bequest will have a suggested theme.
-Issue 1 is scheduled for publication in Spring, 2013.
+Issue 2 is scheduled for publication in Spring, 2014.

 We are particularly interested in stories that add to the sum of the world’s joy.
 Paths can be rocky, forests may be dark and the world isn’t always kind, so we’d like to explore the myriad routes that our heros and heroines utilize to find their way to a positive resolution.
 We don’t belive that “happily ever after” is trite or twee, and we recognize that it can often be relative, so we welcome happy endings that stretch the shape of traditional paradigms.
 Ultimately, we want to provide a place for fiction that celebrates beauty, wonder, and triumph.

 From the Sea: Something Rich and Strange

 Those are pearls that were his eyes: